History Files

 However, the Da But did exhibit differences from the Hoabinhian and Bac Son.
 The type site was first excavated in 1926-1927 by the French geologist, E Patte, but by 2022 a total of eight Da But sites had been discovered.
 These included a series which displayed similar cultural components: at Go Trung, Con Co Ngua, Ban Thuy, and Lang Cong.
 Culture sites are recognisable through their distinctive pottery, polished stone tools, and a unique adaptation to coastal swamp and lake areas.

-The Da But is also considered by many scholars to be unique due to its divergence from an inland Hoabinhian-type subsistence strategy in favour of a new, complex coastal strategy which took place in various and varied environmental niches: the aforementioned swamps and lakes, mainly at the bases of mountains, and deltas with embankments (listed in US-based works as 'levees') which extended to the sea.
+The Da But is also considered to be unique due to its divergence from an inland Hoabinhian-type subsistence strategy in favour of a new, complex coastal strategy which focussed on varied environmental niches: the aforementioned swamps and lakes, mainly at the bases of mountains, and deltas with embankments (which US-based works refer to as 'levees') which extended to the sea.
+Located immediately south of the Cai Beo, this may make it partially responsible for that culture's disappearance.

 Based on present knowledge, the distribution of the Da But culture is limited to the northern and southern sides of the Tam Diep limestone massif in Thanh Hoa and Ninh Binh provinces.
 In its later stages, stone tools became smaller and polished on all surfaces.
 This resulted in some of the earliest complete, polished quadrangular tools in Vietnam, at about 3500-3000 BC, shortly before the culture began to be succeeded by the Phung-nguyen.